ca16/ValidAnagrams/README.md

 It is probably best understood through an example.
 Suppose one word is given: "gee".

-Step 1: Substring of length 0 = {""}.
+1. Substring of length 0 = {""}.

-Step 2: Using the first character of the word, make substrings of length 1 from substrings of length 0: {"g"}.
+1. Using the first character of the word, make substrings of length 1 from substrings of length 0: {"g"}.

-Step 3: Using the next character of the word, make substrings of length 2 from substrings of length 1: {"eg, "ge"} - insert 'e' before and after 'g'.
+1. Using the next character of the word, make substrings of length 2 from substrings of length 1: {"eg, "ge"} - insert 'e' before and after 'g'.

-Step 4: Using the next character of the word, make substrings of length 3 from substrings of length 2: {"eeg", "eeg", "ege", "ege", "gee", "gee"} - insert 'e' before the first character of the first string, between the two characters and after the two characters, do the same for the second string.
+1. Using the next character of the word, make substrings of length 3 from substrings of length 2: {"eeg", "eeg", "ege", "ege", "gee", "gee"} - insert 'e' before the first character of the first string, between the two characters and after the two characters, do the same for the second string.

-Step 5: We're out of characters, we have our permutations.
+1. We're out of characters, we have our permutations.

 I added a few more steps to try to make the algorithm more efficient.
 One dealt with limiting duplicates by not inserting a letter both before and after a letter which is identical to it.
 For example above, going from step 3 to step 4, only one "eeg" would be produced from "eg" and 'e'.